Cold case: Who murdered this young mom in 1985? - NewsBreak

 Carpenter’s mother said she never returned home, and she reported her daughter missing the next day.

-Witnesses told the sheriff’s office they saw Carpenter get into a white and maroon 1967 Buick by herself at Knicks.Who are the 15 unidentified people in Denver?
+Witnesses told the sheriff’s office they saw Carpenter get into a white and maroon 1967 Buick by herself at Knicks.New details in Grand Junction shooter arrest

 Carpenter’s car was later found abandoned and disabled half a mile from Knicks in the parking lot of an apartment complex.